 - ➤ The bond amount for the operation of the quarry is currently set at \$50,000 under the provisions of DA 342/2002.
 This development application was determined in 2004 and modified in 2007 and 2016, Council did not alter the bond amount for the quarry operation with its determination of either modification application. - ➤ Through the assessment of this development application Council's Mining Liaison Officer has recommended that the bond amount be adjusted to \$75,000.
-In a review of this recommendation following the 11 September 2019 Development Assessment Committee Meeting it was recommended that this bond amount be adjusted on a 5 yearly basis to reflect CPI inflation.

-- Following the 23 September 2019 deferral Council Officers have looked to establishing a bond calculation tool to establish an appropriate bond amount.
-A significant increase in the bond may affect the short term feasibility of the quarry. - Council's Sustainability Team Leader undertook a review of the estimated rehabilitation cost for the development based on the Department of Planning and Environment's Rehabilitation Cost Estimate Tool.
+In a review of this recommendation following the 11 September 2019 Development Assessment Committee Meeting it was recommended that this bond amount be adjusted on a 5 yearly basis to reflect CPI inflation. - Following the 23 September 2019 deferral Council Officers have looked to establishing a bond calculation tool to establish an appropriate bond amount. - Council's Sustainability Team Leader undertook a review of the estimated rehabilitation cost for the development based on the Department of Planning and Environment's Rehabilitation Cost Estimate Tool.
 This review was informed by the rehabilitation information included in the Rehabilitation Management Plan.
-This review identified that the anticipated cost of rehabilitation work associated with the development would be \$158,709.
-The Rehabilitation Cost Estimation Tool calculations that informed this estimation have been included as an attachment to this report.
-This number has been rounded up to a recommended bond amount of \$160,000 for the establishment of a bond that would cover the cost of rehabilitation works in full.
-The area input that informed the bond recommendation has been based on the total approved area for the quarry and does not account for how much of the site is currently disturbed or rehabilitated. - The quarry operation has been approved so to allow the works to be carried out over 4 Stages.
-Based on a review of aerial photos of the site the quarry is only currently operating in Stages 1 2 while the Rehabilitation Management Plan submitted to Council indicates that the current disturbance area of the quarry is 3.8 hectares.
-Based on the staging plan and its current disturbance footprint, a bond of \$80,000 would be adequate for the rehabilitation of the scope of the quarries current operations. - ➤ To ensure that any bond amount is adequate to account for the carrying out of the required rehabilitation work, and to encourage the early and progressive rehabilitation of the site, an updated bond condition has been put forward along with an additional bond condition.
+This review identified that the anticipated cost of rehabilitation work associated with the full development footprint would be \$158,709.
+The Rehabilitation Cost Estimation Tool calculations that informed this estimation have been included as an attachment to this report. - ➤ The quarry operation has been approved in a manner that allows the works to be carried out in 4 Stages.
+Based on a review of aerial photos of the site, the quarry is only currently operating in Stages 1 2.
+The Rehabilitation Management Plan submitted to Council indicates that the current disturbance area of the quarry is 3.8 hectares.
+Based on the staging plan and its current disturbance footprint, a bond of \$80,000 would be adequate for the rehabilitation of the scope of the quarries current operations.

+An updated bond condition has been put forward along with an additional bond condition.
 These conditions link the bond amount to the progressive expansion of the quarries disturbance footprint, successful completion of rehabilitation works, findings of Rehabilitation Management Plans and the effect of inflation.
-Notes included with the updated condition (4) specify Council's expectation for the current development bond.
-The recommended updated and new condition has been included below. - (3) The Applicant shall lodge a bond or bank guarantee with Council in assurance that all conditions are fully complied with and the requirements of the rehabilitation management plan complied with in full at the conclusion of the premises operation.